-Installing or Removing ISA and PCI
+Installing or removing ISA and PCI

-Adapters: This section gives the procedure for installing an ISA or PCI adapter.
+adapters: This section gives the procedure for installing an ISA or PCI adapter.
 If you want to remove an ISA or PCI adapter, reverse the order of the following steps.
-If you need to install an AGP adapter in the dedicated AGP slot connector, go to "Installing or Removing AGP Adapters" on page 65.
+If you need to install an AGP adapter in the dedicated AGP slot connector, go to "Installing or removing AGP adapters" on page 65.

-- See "Input/Output Connectors" on page 94 for an illustration of the expansion slots on the rear of the server. - If you install an ISA legacy adapter, set the resources to [ISA Resource]; this reserves the resources for the legacy adapter and prevents the BIOS from using these resources for the system or other adapters.
+- 1. See "Input/Output connectors" on page 94 for an illustration of the expansion slots on the rear of the server. - If you install an ISA legacy adapter, set the resources to [ISA Resource]; this reserves the resources for the legacy adapter and prevents the BIOS from using these resources for the system or other adapters.
 If you remove an adapter, reassign the system resources as [Available] for ISA legacy adapters.
-See "ISA Legacy Resources" on page 36. - To install some adapters, especially full-length adapters, you might need to remove the bottom cover, the system board, and the front fan.
+See "ISA legacy resources" on page 36. - 3.
+To install some adapters, especially full-length adapters, you might need to remove the bottom cover, system board, microprocessor, and front fan.